jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `auth.username`: An Axway API Gateway username with the role "API Gateway operator".

 `auth.password`: The Axway API Gateway username password in clear text.

+`ssl` settings: by default, for connecting to API Gateway agent uses TLS 1.2 with a predefined list of cipher suites.
+Refer to [SSL / TLS advanced](/docs/central/connect-api-manager/ssl-tls-advanced/) section for changing this behavior.

 Once all data is gathered, this section should looks like: